Blueprint TravelersBlueprint Travelers

 Metropolitan Natural Park

 If Ancon Hill leaves you wanting more wildlife, the Metropolitan Natural Park is the follow-up.
-It is a short taxi ride away and is the only protected tropical forest within the city limits of any capital city in the Americas.
-Purchase a ticket at the entrance and walk the marked trails through the forest at your own pace.
+It is a short taxi ride away and is the only protected tropical forest within the city limits of any capital in the Americas.
+Five trails wander the 700-acre site, and the Cienaguita Trail leading to Mono Titi Road gives you the best summit view of the city.

-This is where we saw a sloth in the canopy above one of the trails, which is about as good as a sloth sighting gets.
-The park connects to Soberania National Park further along the Canal corridor, and toucans, monkeys, and a wide range of birds are regularly spotted here.
-Take a taxi directly to the entrance.
+This is where we saw a sloth, moving slowly through the canopy above one of the trails, which is about as good as a sloth sighting gets.
+The park sits along a major migratory bird route and connects to Soberania National Park further along the Canal corridor.
+Toucans, monkeys, agouti, and a wide range of birds are regularly spotted here.

 Time to allow